ivanesmantovich/halftone-theme-vsc/README.md

 </p>

 ## Syntax Highlighting is a zero-sum game
-Halftone thoughtfully uses typographic emphasis, taking care to avoid overuse which can defeat the purpose by emphasizing too many elements.
+Halftone thoughtfully uses typographic emphasis, taking care to avoid overuse which can defeat the purpose by emphasizing<br>too many elements.<br>
 If everything is important, nothing is.

-Halftone relies on underlines, bold and italic, because the human brain recognizes shape faster than color.
+Halftone relies on underlines, bold and italic, because the human brain recognizes shape faster than color.<br>
 Shape processing is also less complex and requires fewer brain resources, which can be useful for ADHD folks.

 People with color vision impairments can sport this theme just like the rest of us, which I think is cool.

 ## Showcase